shuvozula/paysaa-blockchain/README.md

 1. [Install](https://docs.docker.com/install/linux/docker-ce/ubuntu/) docker for your platform.
 2. [Install](https://docs.docker.com/compose/install/) docker-compose for your platform.

+### Proxy services
+Disable any proxy services, like OpenVPN.
+These will prevent Docker from creating network interfaces.

 ## Fire up the nodes

 Run `./start.sh` and that will do the following: